Kettukaa/Kettukaa.github.io/_posts/2020-12-25-fox-stylegan.md

 ---
 layout: post
 title: Utilizing StyleGAN2 and StyleGAN2-ADA to Generate Photorealistic Foxes
 excerpt: Generating high fidelity images through the power of machine learning has become increasingly trivial and accessible to the average person.
-NVLab's StyleGAN2 and StyleGAN2-ADA generative GAN models can be easily used to generate a . . .
+NVLab's StyleGAN2 and StyleGAN2-ADA generative models can be easily used to generate a . . .
 categories: [foxes, ML, StyleGAN]
 ---

 Generating high fidelity images through the power of machine learning has become increasingly trivial and accessible to the average person.
-NVLab's [StyleGAN2](https://github.com/NVlabs/stylegan2) (SG2) and [StyleGAN2-ADA](https://github.com/NVlabs/stylegan2-ada) (SG2-ADA) generative GAN models can be easily used to generate a wide range of images if provided a large enough well-created dataset.
+NVLab's [StyleGAN2](https://github.com/NVlabs/stylegan2) (SG2) and [StyleGAN2-ADA](https://github.com/NVlabs/stylegan2-ada) (SG2-ADA) generative models can be easily used to generate a wide range of images if provided a large enough well-created dataset.

 ![](../images/foxes/SG2ADA/samples.png)